Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Introduction

 The paper is organized as follows.
-Sec. \ref{sec:math} explains the mathematical preliminaries.
-Sec. \ref{sec:HV_modeling} proposes the new modeling method for HVs.
-Sec. \ref{sec:controller} develops an MPC policy utilizing the proposed HV model and presents simulation comparisons between the developed MPC and a baseline MPC strategy.
-Sec. \ref{sec:conclusion} provides concluding remarks.
+Sec. \ref{sec:HV_modeling} details our novel HV modeling method.
+Sec. \ref{sec:controller} develops our MPC policy using the proposed HV model.
+Sec. \ref{sec:simulations} presents simulations comparing our MPC with a baseline MPC strategy.
+Finally, Sec. \ref{sec:conclusion} concludes the paper.